New Stock Market Rules Announcement

 Most of you is work with us come in because otherwise it's just you've got securities floating on your platforms and you're right now, operating outside of the law and that's what we we have a robust examination and enforcement units.
 It's half of our staff at the sec between exams and enforcement, but work with this and and think this through and - and i will say this - also some of the traditional incumbent exchanges that are not yet there they're working with us.
 So the the the the crypto exchanges that are potentially operating outside the law it'd be better to work with this too, and i think you'd want to say that as a shareholder rich, i, i would probably agree chair so uh last sort of category of a last Question, i might have one follow-up, of course, but uh in regards to fixed income.
 In a recent speech you outlined, you know how big the fixed income markets were, how important they were.

+You know in comparison to the equity markets and uh.
+You know you highlighted post-trade transparency, the platform reforms and resil resiliency i'll keep this at a high level.
+But what would you you know you outline reforms in each area.
+We won't get into detail here, but what's your overall goal in trying to regulate uh, i guess the fixed income markets so um i put in a nutshell: i've been blessed to serve now three presidents and it's a remarkable privilege.
 I'd like to be able to look back and say we made our capital markets even stronger, and i think of it in terms of efficiency, that in the middle, how we price and allocate capital and risk in our system, it might sound geeky.
 It might sound a little bit finance oriented, but unless we do rich, other countries will surpass us.
 It is part of our great success as a nation.
 We have a rule of law, we've got an innovative population, we've got a really so many great attributes, but one of the great attributes is this: this system of what i'll call uh, uh, transparent, regulated markets, and i think it's part of our geopolitical uh success, but I wouldn't take evil field, as we see in the equity markets or over in the treasury markets that we see so many times.

 Our central bank has to come in and basically hold kind of what i'll call the the the left tail risk the risk that the market has jitters and we had it in 2020, we had it in 2019.
 We had it in 2014..
 If you watch your history, you can find three or four events in the early 80s.
 You can find event after event.

 Can we can we make that market the treasury market more resilient and then in the broader, fixed income, more transparent?
 And so yes, we've been working with finra and trying to uh revise the trace reports, not only to be shorter and more timely, but also inject more relevant detail in the corporate bond market and yes working with their colleagues at the treasury in the federal reserve about Post-Trade transparency in the treasury market, but the single thing that sort of animates me is is uh in this honor to be in this role is: how do we sort of in a rapidly changing technological world and a lot of global competition?
 How do we ensure that our capital markets in the middle uh has fewer economic rents, greater competition and transparency and efficiency that the buy side can compete with the sell side in those fixed income markets and really compete?
 We get the principal trading firms the high frequency trading firm, so to speak, registered so that they, but but once they're registered then there's more of a way they can compete in the middle, even with the the prime uh, the what's usually called the primary dealers.
 I went on a little bit, but it's all about trying to drive greater efficiency in a geopolitical competitive world.
 Thank you uh one last follow-up on the equity markets, because someone has brought this question to me: would the auctions in cover or preclude uh, say large banks that have internalization but of orders uh that internalize a customer order with their own trading desk?
 Would that would they be included in this auction again, i'm not trying to pre-judge the staff and where we might come out and everything, but i thank whomever asked the question for the question and we'll cons.
 You know look i i don't uh want to prejudge that.
+Um i want to thank you again and all your audience.
+I want to thank you, because i know that you know you didn't start in a career in finance.
+You started at west point if i remember and uh um, but we both went to wharton you're you're.
+Very analytic, we're analytic we're going to look at the economics and the reason i'm closing this way is it we we benefit if the members of a conference like this give us feedback, give us input, we, if we actually put something out of the equity markets, give Us feedback but of course, we've already put out a lot of things on the fixed income markets.

 We've put out things on shortening the settlement cycle.
 Give us feedback economic ground truths, really help know that we have a little bit different role: we're representing 330 million americans you're representing your your clients, your customers, your shareholders, frankly, your revenues, so we you know we might have a little bit different perspective, but we really Do benefit from the hard analytics that a guy like rich repetto is so good at, but uh and the economics matter gia genzler.
 I want to thank you for your commitment to transparency.
 Thank you for your commitment to keep investors.